NadiaHolmlund/M6_Group_Assignments/README.md

 ## Group Assignment 3
 This folder contains a machine learning model based on the baseball dataset used in group assignment 2.
 The model predicts the number of homeruns based on 4 inputs, namely weight, height, games played and at-bat.
 Using MLFlow, the hyperparameters, metrics and artifacts of 3 model experiments have been logged and saved along with structured and unstructured information related to the trained model.

+## Group Assignment 4
+This folder contains a three-layer ML app based on the baseball dataset used in group assignment 2.
+The model predicts the number of homeruns based on 4 inputs, namely weight, height, games played and at-bat.
+Using MLFlow, the hyperparameters, metrics and artifacts have been logged and saved along with structured and unstructured information related to the trained model.
+Furthermore, a user-friendly interface have been created to interact with the model using Flask.
+Lastly, the ML app has been dockerized and pushed to Docker Hub which can be found here: https://hub.docker.com/r/nadiaholmlund/baseball_docker_02/tags.
+Instructions on how to run the app from the Docker Hub repository can be found at the end of the notebook.